pmclamas/knowledge_base/career related/Dicas para seguir carreira em Cibersegurança.md

+A dedicated passion to learn and understand how technology works goes a long way.
+Many people think cybersecurity is all about hacking into or breaking things, but cybersecurity is actually all about learning how technology and people work.
+In addition, there are a growing number of fields in cybersecurity that do not focus on solving technical problems, but instead more human focused problems.
+These require softer skills, such as privacy, security awareness, governance, security communications, or cyber laws and ethics.

 - Todas as áreas têm igual valor.
   Não existe um tema mais relevante que outro em Segurança da Informação e Cibersegurança.
 Conheça cada uma das áreas existentes e trace um caminho com que se identifique.
 - Toda a experiência conta.